Wrongful Death Lawyers

 In West Virginia, Ohio, and Pennsylvania, wrongful death cases may be the result of any number of different accidents or circumstances.
 The following are some of the most common accidents and circumstances that lead to wrongful death cases:

-- Workplace Accidents: work injuries happen more often than people think, especially in blue collar West Virginia, Ohio, and Pennsylvania.
+Work injuries happen more often than people think, especially in blue collar West Virginia, Ohio, and Pennsylvania.
 Workers that use heavy machinery and equipment are particularly vulnerable to work injuries and, unfortunately, work injuries that result in death.
 The families of workers killed on the job may have a wrongful death case.

 Not just anyone can file a wrongful death case.
-Typically, the personal representative of the decedent’s estate is the plaintiff in the wrongful death case.
+Typically, the personal representative of the decedent’s estate is the plaintiff in the wrongful death lawsuit.
 However, the people who may share in any compensation received from a wrongful death case are listed below.

 West Virginia – W. Va.
 Code § 55-7-6

 In West Virginia, the following survivors may be entitled to compensation in a wrongful death case: